Would you like to know how to get in the best shape of your life for just £24?

-First things first with this type of training: if you don’t like going to the gym, if your job restrains you from accessing the gym twice a day, or if you’re full of excuses, then this mode of training isn’t for you.
+If you don’t like going to the gym or if your job restrains you from accessing the gym twice a day, or you’re full of excuses, then this mode of training isn’t for you.

-The twice a day training principle was popularized by Arnold Schwarzenegger.
+The twice a day training principle was popularised by big Arnie.
 He firmly believed his “double-split system” allowed him to separate himself from the pack and win his first Mr. Universe title.

 For me, the aim of using this style is to build as much size possible, in a small period of time.
 I will use it when I feel that my muscle development has plateaued, or when I’m highly motivated, like when I have a shoot coming up.